Financial Aid - What Is It?

 Bookstore Charges and Financial Aid

-Students who have accepted their financial aid will be allowed to charge books and supplies at the NIC Cardinal Bookstore beginning the week prior to the start of classes through the second week of classes, provided that he/she has met all eligibility requirements as previously outlined.
+Students who have accepted their financial aid are allowed to charge books and supplies at the NIC Cardinal Bookstore beginning three weeks prior to the start of classes through the second week of classes (one week prior for summer session).

 Title IV Federal Financial Aid Refund and Repayment Policy